Summer Funding

 Each year, the Law School distributes grants to students working in public interest positions over the summer through the Public Interest Grant Program.
 The grants are distributed in the amount of $5,000 for those who have completed their first year of law school, or $6,000 for upper-level students.

 The application cycle for these grants begins in January, with the deadline being within the first week of April.
 During the month of January, the Public Interest Director and Program Manager host a summer funding info session to go over all the application details and instructions.
-View the recorded 2024 info session.
+View the recorded 2025 info session (you must be logged in to your @law email to access it).

 Equal Justice Foundation (EJF)